scottlamb/moonfire-nvr/guide/schema.md

           no longer in the dangerous mode.

 Next ensure Moonfire NVR is not running and does not automatically restart if the system is rebooted during the upgrade.
-If you are using systemd with the service name `moonfire-nvr`, you can do this as follows:
+If you followed the Docker instructions, you can do this as follows:

-    $ sudo systemctl stop moonfire-nvr
+    $ nvr stop
-    $ sudo systemctl disable moonfire-nvr

-The service takes a moment to shut down; wait until the following command reports that it is not running:

-    $ sudo systemctl status moonfire-nvr

 Then back up your SQLite database.
 If you are using the default path, you can do so as follows: